 Pay it forward.

 Write letters to soldiers.
-Operation Gratitude connects families with a variety of ways to support deployed troops, first responders and emergency medical personnel on the frontlines of the COVID-19 pandemic.
+Operation Gratitude connects families with a variety of ways to support deployed troops, first responders and emergency medical personnel.
 Check out their virtual volunteerism page and honor a fallen soldier by paying it forward to those serving our country today.

 Explore Oklahoma’s impact on military history at the 45th Infantry Museum.